 This past Saturday I got out to the Rogers Centre in Toronto to cover the 12th round of the AMA Supercross series.
 I photographed this event for Racer X last year and shortly thereafter began to shoot more and more for MXP.
 Covering the CMRC motocross season for them last year was amazing and this race marks the beginning of the 2012 series for me and the mag.

 For this photo report and a few other worthy selects this season, I have implemented this new widescreen format.
-I started doing this on a mountain bike site I run (www.ridingfeelsgood.com) and find it looks much better.
-Pictures should be viewed as big and bright as they can be.
-No one wants to look at slightly bigger than thumbnail res images.
-If you’re on a slow connection, well, I’m sorry.
-Hope ya dig the new format!
+I started doing this on a mountain bike site I run (www.ridingfeelsgood.com) and find it looks much better for these photo reports.
+I hope you like it.

 Last year was arguably one of the best supercross series on record and this year was shaping up to be a continuation of that.
-Like most fans, I was bummed to see so many top riders go out so early in this year’s title race.
-It sort of took the wind out of my sails to shoot the Toronto stop as well.
 On Friday afternoon I headed over to the track to pick up my media credentials and get a lay of the land.
-Being around it all again and seeing Gauldy quickly got me re-energized.
+I am always super excited to cover the only Canadian stop of the AMA supercross series.

 The thing that really put me over the top for this weekend though, was getting my new Nikon D4 body.
 Just as I was leaving the track on Friday, I got the call that it was in.
 I was really hoping to have the body for this race and when it hadn’t come in yet, I was pretty disappointed.
-I had just turned the key to start my car when my phone rang with the good news.
-Better than it exploding like on Sopranos, right?
-Sooo much better.
+I had just turned the key to start my car and leave the track when my phone rang with the good news.
 I was ecstatic but also a bit nervous that my first trial with the new body was going to be at such a big event.
 A kids’ party at Chuck E. Cheese would have been the hot ticket for this.
-I contemplated sticking to my D3 / D700 combo but then gave my head a shake and manned up.
+I contemplated sticking to my D3 / D700 combo but then quickly gave my head a shake.
 This event was the perfect proving ground for the new body and I was pretty happy to be one of, if not the only, shooter there with one.
 I charged the battery, read the manual (partly) and tossed the camera in my bag.
-Most guys shoot their pets or a brick wall to test new cameras when they get them; no thanks.

 I got to the track first thing on Saturday morning.
 I have a pretty good game plan as far as parking in a stealthy location so that I have access to my gear should I need it.
 I also like to be there for track walk.
 I like the candid shots and it always helps to walk the track yourself to see what might be interesting come race time.
 It makes for a long 12hrs day though.